- EducationDay in the life of a convict

-These two brooches (below) were lost by women who stayed at the depot.
-They are now on display in the museum.
+These two brooches (below) were left behind by women who stayed at the depot; they are now on display in the museum.

 We don’t know who they were, but these objects would have been very precious to them.
 If you look closely you can see they are different designs and are made from different materials.

 To recognise the significance of the female migrants and honour their legacy you could make your own brooch and wear it in their memory.